-In Table~\ref{tab:comparison}, we conduct experiments\footnote{Both methods employ ResNet architectures with 2 blocks of 128 hidden units and GELU activations.
-The key is a two-stage procedure: first, we pre-train an approximate inverse mapping $h_{\text{samp}}$ using an autoencoder-style cycle that maps $y \to z = g(y) \to \hat{x} = h_{\vartheta}(z) \to \nabla f(\hat{x})$, ensuring $\hat{x}$ remains within the primal domain $C$ through projection.
-This pre-training phase uses 200,000 steps for $d=5$ and 400,000 steps for $d=20$ with larger batch sizes ($1.01\times$ the streaming batch).
+Table~\ref{tab:comparison} reports numerical results\footnote{Both methods employ ResNet architectures with 2 blocks of 128 hidden units and GELU activations.
+The key is a two-stage procedure: first, we pretrain an approximate inverse mapping $h_{\text{samp}}$ using an autoencoder-style cycle that maps $y \to z = g(y) \to \hat{x} = h_{\vartheta}(z) \to \nabla f(\hat{x})$, ensuring $\hat{x}$ remains within the primal domain $C$ through projection.
+This pretraining phase uses 200,000 steps for $d=5$ and 400,000 steps for $d=20$ with larger batch sizes ($1.01\times$ the streaming batch).
 In the main training phase, both methods use streaming mini-batches with fresh samples $y \sim \text{Uniform}(D)$ drawn at each step, where the dual domain $D$ is carefully matched to the primal domain $C$ via the gradient mapping.
 To ensure numerical stability, we apply interior clipping with relative tolerance $\varepsilon=10^{-6}$ to keep gradients strictly within valid domains.
 The streaming batch size $N$ is set explicitly (600 for $d=5$, 1280 for $d=20$) and scaled by $0.99\times$ for both methods, with training steps compensated proportionally to maintain constant total sample complexity (30,000 base steps for $d=5$, 100,000 for $d=20$).
 Training employs AdamW optimization with learning rate $10^{-3}$, weight decay $10^{-6}$, and exponential decay schedule (halving every 20,000 steps).
 Out-of-bounds gradient samples are dropped.
-Performance is evaluated on a certification set of 5,000 $(x,y)$ pairs measuring both mean squared error and relative $L_2$ error $\|\hat{g} - f^*\|/\|f^*\|$ on the conjugate function approximation.} for the functions from Table~\ref{tab:runtime_comparison}, comparing DLT with approximate-inverse sampling against the inverse gradient proxy baseline across dimensions $d \in \{5, 10\}$.
-Both methods share the same inverse pre-training time $t_h$, which ranges from approximately 4 to 8 minutes depending on the function and dimension.
+Performance is evaluated on a test set of 5,000 $(x,y)$ pairs measuring both mean squared error and relative $L_2$ error $\|\hat{g} - f^*\|/\|f^*\|$ of the conjugate function approximation.} for the functions from Table~\ref{tab:runtime_comparison}, comparing DLT with approximate-inverse sampling with the inverse gradient proxy baseline for dimensions $d \in \{5, 10\}$.
+Both methods share the same inverse pretraining time $t_h$, which ranges from approximately 4 to 8 minutes depending on the function and dimension.
 We learn the inverse mapping $h_{\vartheta}$ to high precision ($h_{\vartheta}$ RMSE between $10^{-6}$ and $10^{-4}$).
 As a result, the certificate RMSE—which measures the true approximation error of $f^*$—becomes comparable in terms of training times between the two methods.

 \paragraph{Handling out-of-domain inverse mappings.} When using an approximate inverse mapping $h_{\vartheta}: D \to \mathbb{R}^d$ for sampling, some points $h_{\vartheta}(y)$ may fall outside the constraint set $C$.
 Two approaches exist for handling these cases: (i) adding a penalty term to the loss function that penalizes violations of $h_\vartheta(y) \notin C$, or (ii) discarding such samples from the training batch.
 While the penalty approach could theoretically guide the network toward valid mappings, it introduces additional hyperparameters (penalty weight, barrier function choice) and may distort the training dynamics by mixing two objectives—approximating the inverse and satisfying constraints.
 We adopt the discarding approach as it maintains the purity of the training objective.